-Thanks to Lee Bowers, an alert railroad employee with an unobstructed view of Dealey Plaza during the JFK assassination, three men fleeing the scene and hiding in a boxcar in the train yards were picked up and escorted to the nearest police facility, where they were apparently released without being photographed or fingerprinted?
+Thanks to Lee Bowers, an alert railroad employee with an unobstructed view of the parking lot next to Dealey Plaza during the JFK assassination, three men fleeing the scene and hiding in a boxcar in the train yards were picked up and escorted to the nearest police facility, where they were apparently released without being photographed or fingerprinted, an unexplained oversight that should have raised numerous red flags immediately.
 Bowers would later testify that he heard three shots, one coming from the grassy knoll and two from the mouth of the triple underpass.
 Bowers died a few years later, before public awareness of the three suspicious men emerged.
 The men are not mentioned anywhere in the Warren Commission Report, although seven pictures were taken of them by three different photographers.
+(Similarly, the 9/11 Commission ignored the bizarre collapse of Building 7.)

 This shot clearly shows the three faces of the “Tramps.”
 Notice the woman in the background holds her hand over her mouth.
 Apparently, she believes JFK’s killers are being paraded before her, while one of them smiles with satisfaction.